bkpathak/bkpathak.github.io/_posts/2016-06-12-scala-substitution-model.md

 {% endhighlight %}

 ### Conclusion
 The actual operation of `Scala` interpretor and compiler is more complex under the hood.
-Nevertheless, understanding the evaluation model helps us to know what the programming is doing and reason behind its correctness.
-The evaluation model is abstraction that hides the compiler details and help us understands the function parameters evaluations.
+Nevertheless, understanding the evaluation model helps us to know what the program is doing and reason its correctness.
+The evaluation model is abstraction that hides the compiler details and help us understands how expressions and function with parameters are evaluated by `Scala` compiler.

 #### Reference
 1. [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1/home/welcome)